-Customer Acquisition, and How to Improve It.
+Customer Acquisition and How to Improve It

-The primary goal of customer acquisition is to do the least amount of work and spend the least amount of money, to get as many customers as possible into the fold.
+This process almost always has costs associated with it.
+While there are many different ways to acquire customers, some methods can be tracked more easily than others.
+Ultimately, you want to do the least amount of work and spend the least amount of money to get as many customers as possible into the fold.

 Customer Acquisition Methods

-Above the line advertising, such as billboards, television and radio spots, posters, print advertisements, and cinema spots do a great job of getting the brand in front of millions of eyes.
-But they rarely close a sale or have methods to track customer conversion.
+Any form of advertising or marketing is designed to attract people to a product or service so they can become brand loyalists eventually.
+Above the line advertising, such as billboards, television and radio spots, posters, print advertisements, and cinema spots do a great job of getting a brand in front of millions of eyes, but they rarely close a sale or include methods to track customer conversion.

 - How many pieces were mailed out